lsst-sims/sims_featureScheduler_runs_1.3/roll_alt/README.md

 ## alt_wfd

 Attept to chop the WFD region in half, and observe north on even days and south on odd days.
+Should drive a 0.5 day^-1 cadence in the WFD region.
+The other regions are left unchanged, so should be similar to before.
+We could include other regions (e.g., the galactic plane) in the behavior if we wanted to.

 ## alt_roll

 Have two things combined--use the delayed rolling and alternate north and south by day.
+Note that this involves dividing the WFD into quarters.
+It should also be possible to divide the WFD north and south into thirds if we wanted to.
+With this sim, we expect that during the rolling periods, half the WFD area will have 0.5 day^-1 cadence.
+That could be changed to 1/3 or 2/3 fairly easily.